mstksg/inCode/copy/entries/dependent-haskell-1.md

 ~~~

 This means that if we ever get value of type `Sing as` (and `as` is a
-type-level list), we can pattern match on it --- and if we match on the `SNil`
+type-level list), we can pattern match on it.
+If we match on the `SNil`
-constructor, we *know* it's a `Sing '[]`, and if we match on the `SCons`
+constructor, we *know* it's a `Sing '[]` in that branch, and if we match on the
-constructor, we *know* it's a `Sing (a ': as)` -- a non-empty list.
-This is
+`SCons` constructor, we *know* it's a `Sing (a ': as)` -- a non-empty list.
-called *dependent pattern matching*.
-Every "branch" of your case statement has
+This is called *dependent pattern matching*.
+Every "branch" of your case
-a different inferred type of the arguments:
+statement has a different inferred type of the arguments, depending on the
+constructor you match on.

 ~~~haskell
 case foo of